slamby/slamby-sdk-net/README.md

 You have to use this `configuration` object for every `Manager`.

 You can find more details about the Authentication [here](http://developers.slamby.com/api/#authentication)

+Slamby SDK.NET sends its version information to the API for version matching.
+Major and minor values should match in order to prevent version incompatibility.

 ### Response Basics